aimms/how-to/Articles/235/235-change-chart-view.rst

 ============================================

  .. meta::
-   :description: How to change the view for 2D charts as an end user.
+   :description: Describes the mouse shortcuts available to end users for scaling, moving, zooming, rotating, and resetting 2D chart views in WinUI.
-   :keywords: view, chart, user, scale, size, move
+   :keywords: WinUI, 2D chart, zoom, scale, move, rotate, reset, chart view, end user, mouse shortcut

 The end user of a WinUI app can change the view of 2D charts (e.g. scaling or moving).
 This article describes the view options and shortcuts available.